Online: Sunday Seminars

-Join us for online seminars covering major issues that many people may want to know more about and/or know what they can do more about
+Join us for online (Zoom) seminars covering major issues that many people may want to know more about and/or know what they can do more about.

 Topic: How Buildings Stand Up (or Why They Don’t Fall Down)